-You can one of these two ways to import products from your Shopify stores:
+You can use one of these two ways to import products from your Shopify store:

 - Import a CSV file with your products to Shopify.

 - Directly import products from your dashboard to Shopify using a SaaS tool.